szabgab/slides/python/strings.md

 ![](examples/strings/index.py)
 ![](examples/strings/index.out)

 ## index in string with range
 {id: index-in-string-range}
 {i: index}

 ![](examples/strings/index2.py)
 ![](examples/strings/index2.out)

+## Find all in the string
+{id: find-all-in-the-string}

+Later, when we learned loops.

 ## rindex in string with range